mongodb/specifications/source/auth/auth.rst

 <https://aws.amazon.com/blogs/security/defense-in-depth-open-firewalls-reverse-proxies-ssrf-vulnerabilities-ec2-instance-metadata-service/>`_
 to retrieve content from the EC2 instance's link-locally address.
 This will require drivers to first retrieve a secret token to use as a password to make requests to IMDSv2 for credentials.
-On subsequent request, clients MUST set a header named `X-aws-ec2-metadata-token` when this token.
+On subsequent request, clients MUST set a header named `X-aws-ec2-metadata-token` with this token.
 For example, this curl recipe retrieves a session token that's valid for 30 seconds and then uses that token to access the EC2 instance's credentials:

 .. code:: shell-session